 Charmoula for an edible marinade

-2 tbsp each of garlic powder, onion powder, paprika, cumin, salt, finely chopped cilantro
+- 2 tbsp each of paprika, cumin, salt, finely chopped cilantro

-1 tbsp each of tumeric, white pepper, hot paprika or chili powder
+- 1 tbsp each of turmeric, white pepper, hot paprika or chili powder

 Mix until the consistency is thin enough to coat, yet think enough to stick to your meat.
 This marinade is used on fish quite often, but can also be used with chicken.

-An alternate way to make this is using finely chopped onions and garlic in place of the powder.
+An alternate way to make this is using powdered onions and garlic.
 I use the powdered versions when I plan to take the meat from the marinade and then fry it.